kelvinobuvie/kelvinobuvie/README.md

 # 🔨 Projects:

-[Responsive Eront-End Food-Store](https://online-foodstore.netlify.app/): Developed a responsive Online Food Store which is a virtual marketplace where customers can browse, order, and purchase a wide variety of food products and groceries conveniently from their devices.
+[Responsive Front-End Food-Store](https://online-foodstore.netlify.app/): Developed a Responsive Online Food Store which is a virtual marketplace where customers can browse, order, and purchase a wide variety of food products and groceries conveniently from their devices.
 The website is designed to provide a user-friendly and seamless shopping experience for customers seeking to buy food items online..

 # 📚 Education:
 Bachelor's Degree in Computer Science (July 2022).